Last updated 15 April 2021.

 2.3.
 Type More Efficiently

 If you decide to go down the simple typing route, that’s fine too!
-My biggest tip for decreasing eye-strain here is to get faster at what you do!
+My biggest tip for decreasing eye-strain when typing is to get faster and better at it!
 Faster work means finishing earlier; less screen time, less stress!
 The best way to get faster is to use the right tools, and to use them efficiently.

 Another tip for word processing is to learn to touch type.
 This will save you so much time!
 Plus, you’ll feel like a badass, churning out paragraphs of text without having to look at your hands.
 (As far as typing speed, I checked mine on TypingTest.com, and got ...26 words per minute.
 I’ve gotta practice more!)